 The wide range of sizes and forms that humanoid bionts can take in the Terragen Sphere

 Any organic life form, Terragen or otherwise, whether natural or engineered.
-Often this term is used exclusively for organic beings of sophont-grade intelligence, many of which are of humanoid form, although there are many other body-plans.
+Most offten this term is used exclusively for organic beings of sophont-grade intelligence, since the root of the word is "biological sophont".
+Among Terragens, many bionts are of humanoid form derived from the original human baseline shape, either by descent or imitation, although there are many other body-plans.

 Biomod - Text by M. Alan Kazlev A biotech or bioborg augment or mod, especially one that can be easily or relatively easily applied to any biont, bioborg, cyborg, biovec.